 Mathematics Education - B.S.E.
 Integrated Mathematics

-The Bachelors of Science in Education degree in Integrated Mathematics (ADED) prepares future teachers to teach mathematics in grades 7 to 12.
+The Bachelor of Science in Education degree in Integrated Mathematics (ADED) prepares future teachers to teach mathematics in grades 7 to 12.

 There are six (6) required hours of mathematics education courses in the ADED program, and an additional three (3) hours field practicum course.